The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.md

 ### Practice #26

 Don't put "using namespace" inside a function.
-It makes no sense what so ever but I have seen some very confused programmers do this far too many times.
+It makes no sense whatsoever but I have seen some very confused programmers do this far too many times.

 ### Practice #27